espressif/idf-im-lib/README.md

-# ESP-IDF Installation Manager - Lib
+# ESP-IDF Installation Manager Libraries

-idf-im-lib - For the core library for installation
+This is a core library for installation of the ESP-IDF framework.

+## How to contribute

+This project welcomes contributions from the open source community.
+You can contribute by:

+* Reporting bugs
+* Fixing bugs
+* Suggesting new features